 Crawford’s biscuits survives today as the economy sister brand to McVitie’s.
 Before being absorbed into United Biscuits, it was the longest-established biscuit manufacturer in Britain.

 Ship biscuits were first produced at 31 Shore, a public house in Leith, Edinburgh, from 1813.
-Mr Mathie took over the business from 1817.
+Robert Mathie (1790 – 1863) took over the business from 1817.
 He employed five men by 1851.

 Crawford was a master baker employing six men and one boy by 1861.
-He employed five men and one boy in 1871.
+He removed his Edinburgh outlet to 2 Princes Street from 1866.

 William Crawford & Sons of Leith was registered as a limited liability company with a capital of £251,000 in 1906.
 The Crawford family controlled the company.

 The Leith factory was largely rebuilt in 1906, and covered a quarter of an acre.
 The factory employed 150 men and boys by 1911.